 other weather data, such as satellite views and upper air plots.

-CDC Map Room.
+PSD Map Room.

 More weather data and model predictions, from the NOAA-CIRES Climate Diagnostics

 of surface data and satellite images back to Jan 2004, courtesy of U Illinois.

 of planet-wide clouds and precipitation for an